What's the value of an associate degree in radiologic technology certification and registration?

 What will happen to hospital-based educational programs?

-Hospital-based programs will still be able to prepare candidates for ARRT certification if those individuals hold or earn associate degrees on their own or in conjunction with programs having a community college affiliation.
+Hospital-based programs will still be able to prepare candidates for ARRT certification and registration if those individuals hold or earn associate degrees on their own or in conjunction with programs having a community college affiliation.